Skip to content

 At the core are Guru's AI Knowledge Agents, which answer employee questions in natural language by pulling from verified company content and connected systems.
 Unlike a generic chatbot, Guru grounds answers in governed knowledge and shows citations, reducing the risk of hallucinated or stale responses.
 Verification workflows keep the underlying content trustworthy: cards are assigned owners and expiry dates, so subject-matter experts are prompted to re-confirm information before it goes out of date.
 Guru meets employees where they already work through a browser extension that overlays answers on any web app, plus native Slack and Microsoft Teams integrations so people can ask questions without switching tabs.

 Guru connects to 100+ enterprise tools out of the box, including Salesforce, Zendesk, Confluence, and SharePoint, and layers on enterprise governance such as SOC 2 Type II compliance and permission-aware retrieval.
-Pricing starts at $25 per seat per month (billed annually) on the Self-Serve plan, which carries a 10-seat minimum, with a usage-based Enterprise tier for larger organizations.
-There is no free plan, though a 30-day free trial is available.
+As of August 2026 Guru no longer publishes per-seat pricing; the official pricing page describes an investment tailored to your organization's scale, knowledge complexity, and AI maturity, scoped through a sales conversation.
+There is no free plan; the official site now directs trial and pricing questions to sales.
 Guru is most valuable for support, sales, and operations teams that need fast, accurate, and verifiable answers, and it is a strong fit for organizations standardizing on an AI search layer rather than a public-facing wiki.

 Guru Pricing

-Free trial, 30-day free trial with no credit card required.
+Free trial, A 30-day trial was previously advertised, but as of August 2026 the official site does not mention one; evaluation goes through a sales demo.
 Guru does not offer a permanent free plan; every user who accesses content needs a paid seat.

-Enterprise (custom, usage-based), Usage-based pricing rather than per-seat, contacted via sales.
+Enterprise (custom), Custom pricing scoped with the sales team.
 Adds advanced security and governance controls, SSO, dedicated success management, SLA guarantees, and the full set of enterprise integrations and compliance features (SOC 2 Type II, and additional controls such as HIPAA/GxP for regulated industries).

 Report incorrect pricing